nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

   - Cons: Code becomes less organised since for every other command that we have implemented, <code>Duke</code> class simply executes those commands as black boxes, without worrying about their internal details

+- Reason for choosing alternative 1: With each command type having its own class, we could work better in parallel and also be able to trace functionality bugs more easily if each command class deals with a different functionality.
 <!-- @@author -->

 &nbsp;